falond/bamazon/README.md

 ### MySQL
-The JavaScript files mentioned above query a MySQL database called `Bamazon` Its is locally hosted.
+The JavaScript file mentioned above query a MySQL database called `bamazon` Its locally hosted.

 - Please view the `schema.sql` file to see how the database was created using SQL queries.

- - If you want to run this app on your own computer, please us the following commands:
+ - If you want to run this app on your own computer, please use the following commands:

     1. Run `CREATE DATABASE bamazon;` in mySQL.
-    2. Be sure to select the correct database by running the `USE bamazon;
+    2. Make sure to select the correct database by running the `USE bamazon;
-    3. Refer to the SQL commands under the _`--Table`_ comment to set up the `products` table.
+    3. In `schema.sql` file refer to the SQL commands under the _`--Table`_ comment to set up the `products` table.
-    4. Refer to the SQL commands under the _`--Input of items to database`_ comment to input the `Data` for the table.
+    4. In `schema.sql` file refer to the SQL commands under the _`--Input of items to database`_ comment to input the `Data` for the table.

 ### Node Packages- npm
 Please note that this repo has two npm dependencies.